backdrop-contrib/materialize/README.md

 INTRODUCTION
 ------------

-Materialize is a "pretty" theme for something nice for desktop sites out of the box.
+Materialize is a "pretty" theme for something nice for websites out of the box.
 It is pretty heavy and may not be a good, plain base theme.
 It uses:

 - default Backdrop layouts
-- some Bartik default CSS
-- Materialize CSS framework based on Google Material Design for a more beautiful site
+- Materialize CSS framework based on Google Material Design for that Android/GMail look

-- custom CSS form elements for easier mobile usage
-- a single CSS file OR
+- a single CSS file for casual web developers OR
 - SASS stylesheets using libSASS and Grunt for workflow

+- settings page for serve local style/script files OR
+- serve style/script files from Cloudflare CDN

+- settings page to manually select which Javascript files/components you want to use OR
+- you can dig into the code to use .info files and SASS imports instead

 - a mobile-friendly menu built in
+- custom CSS form elements for easier mobile usage
+- through SASS and grunt watch, this theme enables LiveReload which automatically refreshes the page you are working on whenever you make a CSS, SASS or Javascript alteration and save.
+It is basically the same speed of development as directly typing CSS declarations into the browser using something like Firebug or Devtools.

+- (disabled by default/not tested yet) Bourbon SASS mixins
+- (disabled by default/not tested yet) the Color module UI for changing theme colors

+"Created and designed by Google, Material Design is a design language that combines the classic principles of successful design along with innovation and technology."
+Implemented by a team of students from Carnegie Mellon University.

 TESTED
 -----